Vijay1818/Vijay-Portfolio/README.md

 # [Project 5: Gamefunctions](https://github.com/VijayDamodharan/Pygame-Gamefunctions)
 - A small module defining some functionality that is commonly used with games made with pygame
-- this includes code for creating buttons, labels, text, text wrapping, etc
+- This includes code for creating buttons, labels, text, text wrapping, etc

 balajisuryaa@gmail.com - [Github](https://github.com/Vijay1818) - [Linkedin](https://www.linkedin.com/in/vijay-damodharan-666816192/)